15 Drug Peddlers, Bootleggers, Illegal Weapon Holders Netted - UrduPoint

 15 Drug Peddlers, Bootleggers, Illegal Weapon Holders Netted

-RAWALPINDI, (UrduPoint / Pakistan Point News - 16th Nov, 2023) Rawalpindi police in an action against suspected drug peddlers, bootleggers, illegal weapon holders and other lawbreakers here on Thursday arrested 15 accused besides recovering over nine kg charras, 30 liters liquor, three 30 bore pistols, ammunition and other items from their possession.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 22nd Nov, 2023) Rawalpindi police in an action against suspected drug peddlers, bootleggers, illegal weapon holders and other lawbreakers here on Wednesday arrested 15 accused besides recovering over six kg charras, 10 liters liquor, four 30 bore pistols, ammunition and other items from their possession.

-A police spokesperson said that Saddar Wah police held Sheraz for having 2600 grams charras while Gujar Khan police netted Amjad Khan for possessing 2160 grams charras.
+A police spokesperson said that Rattaamral police held Imran for having 2200 grams charras while Sadiqabad police rounded up Nawaz with 1420 grams charras and Bilal for possessing 1100 grams charras.

-Kahuta police also recovered 2000 grams charras from the possession of an accused namely Inzamam.
+Morgah, Cantt and Taxila police netted Rehan, Ali Hassan, Suleman, and Asad and recovered 2150 grams charras from their possession.

-R.A.Bazar, Rattaamral, Kalar Syedan, Bani and Race Course police rounded up Abdul Wahad, Abdul Majeed, Waqas, Pitras and Qadir and recovered 3110 grams charras from their possession.
+Naseerabad, Taxila, Saddar Baroni and Chontra police arrested Syed Nawab, Ijaz, Ali, and Saqlain and recovered four 30 bore pistols and ammunition.

-He further informed that Taxila, Saddar Wah and Kalar Syedan police arrested Abdullah, Israr, Muhammad Nabi and Subhan and recovered three 30 bore pistols, a dagger and ammunition.
+Gungmandi and Wah Cantt police rounded up Ghulam Abid and Shehzad and recovered 10 liters liquor from their possession.

-Gujar Khan and Pirwadhai police held Qaiser and Rehan and recovered 30 liters liquor from their possession.
+Meanwhile, Airport and Taxila police nabbed two proclaimed offenders namely Mudasir and Babar, wanted in two cases registered in Airport and Taxila police stations.

 Separate cases have been registered against all accused while further investigations are underway.